corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/registration-requests/preauthenticating-tokens.md

 This token is tied to the specified X.500 name and only a registering member with the same X.500 name can consume that token.

 You can also pass the following optional properties when creating a token:
-* time-to-live — specifies a duration, after which the token will no longer be valid.
+* time-to-live — specifies a duration after which the token will no longer be valid.
 This duration is submitted in the ISO-8601 duration format (PnDTnHnMn.nS).
 For example, PT15M (15 minutes), P4D (4 days), P1DT2H2M (1 day 2 hours and 2 minutes).
 The specified duration is added to the current time when the request to create the token is submitted to calculate the time after which the token is no longer valid.